The Succulent Plant Page goes to Families of Succulent Plants goes to

 Glottiphyllum oligocarpum L. Bolus 1934

-A mat-forming plant whose rosettes are formed from pairs of lax, strap-shaped green leaves with pointed tips arranged on a single axis (distichous).
+A mat-forming succulent plant whose rosettes are formed from pairs of lax, strap-shaped green succulent leaves with pointed tips arranged on a single axis (distichous).
 The flowers are bright yellow.

 Native to the Eastern Cape of South Africa, where it grows among quartz pebbles.